 Financial — Joan Arvedson is the author of Interpretation of Videofluoroscopic Swallow Studies of Infants and Children published by Northern Speech Services; receives royalty payments.

-Financial — Joan Arvedson is the author of Pediatric Swallowing and Feeding: Assessment and Management, 3rd Edition in process; no royalties until new edition is published.
+Financial — Joan Arvedson is the author of Pediatric Swallowing and Feeding: Assessment and Management, 3rd Edition in process; no royalties until the new edition is published.

 Financial — Joan Arvedson is the author of Pediatric Videofluoroscopic Swallow Studies: A Professional Manual with Caregiver Guidelines; now out of print, no royalty payments.